Root Cause Analysis of Outliers in Unknown Cyclic Graphs: OTHER PERSPECTIVES ON OUR SCORE

-which again reveals the root cause and its parents.
-Now since $F$ is binary, testing this independence is the same as assessing whether the two distributions where $F = 0,1$, respectively, are the same: compare Definition 2 in \citet{Jaber2020_CI}.
-Both our $\text{Z-Score}(\xi_i, \Xi_i)$ as well as the conditional Z-score can be seen as test statistics for this hypothesis, as they become 0 under $H_0$.
-However, without any parametric assumptions, estimating the conditional Z-score is complex, and for both scores, without any assumptions, it is involved to derive the null distribution and assess the power.
+Moreover, without any parametric assumptions, estimating the conditional Z-Score is complex, and for both scores, without any assumptions, it is involved to derive the null distribution and assess the power.
 In contrast, as demonstrated in the main paper, under a linear SEM and for sufficiently large intervention strength $\delta$, our test has statistical power even with a single anomalous sample.
 This reliance on just one anomalous sample constitutes the key distinction between our approach and other conditional independence–based RCA methods.
 For instance, while \cite{Jaber2020_CI} also employs the test in \eqref{eq:ci_test} (among others), they do not provide a practical algorithm and establish guarantees only under the assumption of an oracle CI test.
 Nonetheless, since \eqref{eq:ci_test} also holds in the nonlinear case, this viewpoint may serve as a starting point for developing a generalization of our method for nonlinear data.

-\section{Cholesky Decomposition-Based RCA and Its Relation to Our Method}
+\section{CHOLESKY DECOMPOSITION-BASED RCA AND ITS RELATION TO OUR METHOD}

 The method of \cite{Li2024} assumes $G$ to be a DAG and then identifies the root cause as follows: Like our approach, they start with the fact that under the linear SEM,